International Mr. Leather: IMBB Winners

-Cultural impact & legacy
+Cultural impact and legacy

 IML proceeds have been placed in a trust to benefit the Leather Archives & Museum.

 According to the Chicago Reader in 2024, "IML has endured as an institution that serves the LGBTQ+ community by fundraising for grassroots groups as well as providing opportunities to gather and exchange goods, information, and kinship."
 IML has also improved the visibility and popularity of leather culture; past IML contestants and attendees have founded leather organizations, competitions, and businesses around the world, including National Leather Association International.

-IML proceeds have been placed in a trust to benefit the Leather Archives & Museum.
+IML proceeds are placed in a trust to benefit the Leather Archives & Museum.
 The museum’s photos, videos, and oral histories chronicling IML (and International Ms. Leather) were featured in a 2015 documentary by Christina Court, titled High Shine: 15 Years of International Ms Bootblack.